the-frey/generation-ships/README.md

   - Nominate a resource or Hull Integrity, and replenish 3 points for every turn you stay in orbit.
   - Roll two dice; if you roll a 7, then draw a Crisis card.
 You only have to do this when you first land on the tile, not on subsequent turns in orbit.
   - You may board or repair on this tile as normal.
-  - Skip the movement phase of your turn as you are attempting to extract resources.
+  - Skip the movement phase of your next turn if you are attempting to extract resources.

 ### If on a Nebula Tile